bsdpot/pot/share/doc/pot/Installation.md

 # cd /usr/ports/sysutils/pot
 # make install clean
 ```
 **NOTE** A dependency of `pot`, called `potnet` is written in Rust.
-If you install `potnet` via ports, the build dependencies will be built as well, and the build time will take really long time (depending on the power of you system, it could be several hours).
+If you install `potnet` via ports, the build dependencies will be built as well, and it can take really long time (depending on the power of you system, it could be several hours).

 ## Enable the resource limit database
 One really useful feature, needed to improve the isolation between jail, is the resource limit database.